BitcoinDesign/Guide/guide/getting-started/usage-life-cycle.md

    layout = "float-left"
 %}

-The user tries the service out for the first time.
+The user tries the service for the first time.
 They made an intentional decision to move forward and expect to be satisfied.
-They are still not too familiar with your product and their expectations may not match what your product actually offers.
+They are still not very familiar with exactly how your product works, and their expectations may not match what your product actually offers.
 Thefore it is very important to pay close attention to the design of the first-time use, also known as onboarding experience.
 Users should be able to quickly and successfully achieve the task they have in mind, while getting introduced to the basic concepts and best practices for using your product.
 This experience sets expectations for future interactions.
-If the first use is frustrating, users are less likely to come back.
+If the first use is frustrating, users are less likely to come back as they weight off whether the trouble is worth the benefit.

 </div>